Modular group: Congruence subgroups

 for which a ≡ d ≡ ±1 (mod N) and b ≡ c ≡ 0 (mod N).

 It is easy to show that the trace of a matrix representing an element of Γ(N) cannot be −1, 0, or 1, so these subgroups are torsion-free groups.
 (There are other torsion-free subgroups.)

 The principal congruence subgroup of level 2, Γ(2), is also called the modular group Λ. Since PSL(2, Z/2Z) is isomorphic to S_{3}, Λ is a subgroup of index 6.
 The group Λ consists of all modular transformations for which a and d are odd and b and c are even.

-Another important family of congruence subgroups are the modular group Γ_{0}(N) defined as the set of all modular transformations for which c ≡ 0 (mod N), or equivalently, as the subgroup whose matrices become upper triangular upon reduction modulo N. Note that Γ(N) is a subgroup of Γ_{0}(N).
+Another important family of congruence subgroups are the modular groups Γ_{0}(N) defined as the set of all modular transformations for which c ≡ 0 (mod N), or equivalently, as the subgroup whose matrices become upper triangular upon reduction modulo N. Note that Γ(N) is a subgroup of Γ_{0}(N).
 The modular curves associated with these groups are an aspect of monstrous moonshine – for a prime number p, the modular curve of the normalizer is genus zero if and only if p divides the order of the monster group, or equivalently, if p is a supersingular prime.